mcne65/nem2-workshop-nem-applied-to-supply-chain/_lessons/08-setup.markdown

 permalink: /lessons/setup/
 ---

-The creation of the company's, warehouse operator's account and registration of the mosaic are **actions that are performed once**.
+The creation of accounts and registration of the mosaic are **actions that are performed once**.
 For this kind of tasks, we normally use the **NEM2-CLI**.

-## Creating warehouse operator's account
+## Creating the warehouse operator's account

 1\.
 Open a terminal, and generate a new account.

-{% highlight bash %}
+{% highlight console %}
-$> nem2-cli account generate
+nem2-cli account generate

 Introduce network type (MIJIN_TEST, MIJIN, MAIN_NET, TEST_NET): MIJIN_TEST
 Do you want to save it? [y/n]: y
 Introduce NEM 2 Node URL.
 (Example: http://localhost:3000): http://localhost:3000
 Insert profile name (blank means default and it could overwrite the previous profile): operator
 {% endhighlight %}

 2\.
-Get the warehouse operator's account's key pair and address.
+Get the key pair and address.

-{% highlight bash %}
+{% highlight console %}
-$> nem2-cli profile list
+nem2-cli profile list
 {% endhighlight %}

-## Creating company's account
+## Creating the company's account

 Performing actions in the blockchain have a cost.
 This is necessary to provide an incentive for those who validate and secure the network.
-The fee is paid in **XEM**, the underlying cryptocurrency of the NEM network.
+The fee is paid in **cat.currency**, the underlying cryptocurrency of the NEM network.

-    ℹ️ In a private network, you could set transaction fees to 0.

-Instead of creating a new account, let's use an account which already has XEM.
+Instead of creating a new account, let's use an account which already has cat.currency.
 We will need it to register the namespace and mosaic.

 1\.
 Open a terminal.
 Then go to the directory where you have download Catapult Bootstrap Service.

-{% highlight bash %}
+{% highlight console %}

-$> cd  build/generated-addresses/
+cd  build/generated-addresses/
-$> cat addresses.yaml
+cat addresses.yaml

 {% endhighlight %}

-Under the section ``nemesis_addresses``, you will find the key pairs which contain XEM.
+Under the section ``nemesis_addresses``, you will find the key pairs which contain cat.currency.

 2\.
 Load the first account as a profile in NEM2-CLI.
 This account identifies the company.

-{% highlight bash %}
+{% highlight console %}
-$> nem2-cli profile create
+nem2-cli profile create

 Introduce network type (MIJIN_TEST, MIJIN, MAIN_NET, TEST_NET): MIJIN_TEST
 Introduce your private key: 41************************************************************FF Introduce NEM 2 Node URL.
 (Example: http://localhost:3000): http://localhost:3000
 Insert profile name (blank means default and it could overwrite the previous profile): company
 {% endhighlight %}

-##  Register company's namespace
+## Create the safety seal mosaic

-The company registers the namespace by announcing a [RegisterNamespaceTransaction](https://nemtech.github.io/guides/namespace/registering-a-namespace.html).
+The company registers a mosaic representing the safety seal by announcing a [NamespaceTransaction](https://nemtech.github.io/guides/mosaic/creating-a-mosaic.html).
 Once announced the transaction, the server will return an OK response.

-**Receiving an OK response doesn’t mean the transaction is valid, hence is is still not included in a block.** A good practice is to monitor transactions before announcing them.
+**Receiving an OK response does not mean that the transaction is valid, hence is is still not included in a block.** A good practice is to monitor transactions before announcing them.

 1\.
 Open two new terminals.
 The first terminal monitors announced transactions **validation errors**.

-{% highlight bash %}
+{% highlight console %}
-$> nem2-cli monitor status --profile company
+nem2-cli monitor status --profile company
 {% endhighlight %}

 Once a transaction is included in a block, you will see it under the **confirmed** terminal.

-{% highlight bash %}
+{% highlight console %}
-$> nem2-cli monitor confirmed --profile company
+nem2-cli monitor confirmed --profile company
 {% endhighlight %}

 2\.
-Register the namespace ``company``, setting a lease duration expressed in blocks.

-    ℹ️ By default blocks complete every 15 seconds on average.
-90000 blocks are 15,62 days approximately.
+Create a new mosaic with a total ``supply`` of 1.000.000.
+Define it as ``transferable``, with ``divisibility`` 0 (without decimals).
+The ``supply mutable`` option allows you to increase or decrease the amount of this type of mosaics in the future.

-{% highlight bash %}
+{% highlight console %}
-$> nem2-cli transaction namespace --name company --rootnamespace --duration 90000 --profile company
+nem2-cli transaction mosaic --profile company

+Do you want an eternal mosaic? [y/n]: y
+Introduce mosaic divisibility: 0
+Do you want mosaic to have supply mutable? [y/n]: y
+Do you want mosaic to be transferable? [y/n]: y
+Do you want mosaic to have levy mutable? [y/n]: n Introduce amount of tokens: 1000000
 {% endhighlight %}

 3\.
 Did the network confirm the transaction?
 Check the opened terminals.

-##  Register company.safety subnamespace

-Once the company's namespace has been registered, you can create related subnamespaces.
+Once the mosaic has been registered, you can assign a name to the mosaic.

-Register the subnamespace ``company.safety``:
+##  Assign a name to the mosaic

+If everything went well, you should have the created mosaic identifier.

-{% highlight bash %}
+{% highlight console %}
-$> nem2-cli  transaction namespace --name safety --subnamespace  --parentname company --profile company
+Your mosaic id is:
+Hex:  6b6e113a0d16adc9
+Uint64: [ 219590089 1802375482]
 {% endhighlight %}

-## Create company.safety:seal mosaic

-The mosaic name is ``seal`` and the parent namespace ``company.safety``.
-Create it with a total ``supply`` of 1.000.000.

-Define this mosaic as ``transferable``, with ``divisibility`` 0 (without decimals) and with ``lease duration`` of 90000 blocks. ``supply mutable`` option allows you to increase or decrease the amount of this type of mosaics in the future.

-    ℹ️ XEM has divisibility 6.
-1.000 in absolute amount is written 1000000000.
+The id ``6b6e113a0d16adc9`` is difficult to remember.
+Assigning a name to the mosaic, we will make it recognizable.

 1\.
-Create the mosaic.
+Register the namespace ``company``, setting a lease duration expressed in blocks.

+{% include note.html content="By default blocks complete every 15 seconds on average.
+90000 blocks are 15,62 days approximately." %}

-{% highlight bash %}
+{% highlight console %}
-$> nem2-cli transaction mosaic --mosaicname seal --namespacename company.safety --amount 1000000 --transferable --supplymutable --divisibility 0 --duration 90000 --profile company
+nem2-cli transaction namespace  --profile company

+Introduce namespace name: company
+Do you want to create a root namespace? [y/n]: y Introduce namespace rental duration: 90000
 {% endhighlight %}

 2\.
+Register the subnamespace ``company.safetyseal``:

+{% highlight console %}
+nem2-cli transaction namespace  --profile company

+Introduce namespace name: safetyseal
+Do you want to create a root namespace? [y/n]: n Introduce the Parent name: company
+{% endhighlight %}

+3\.
+Link the namespace company.safetyseal to the mosaic.

+{% highlight console %}
+nem2-cli transaction mosaicalias --profile company

+Introduce namespace name: company.safetyseal
+Introduce mosaic in hexadecimal format: 6b6e113a0d16adc9 Introduce alias action (0: Link, 1: Unlink): 0
+{% endhighlight %}

+## Transfer company.safety seals to the operator account

-Transfer 1.000 company.safety:seal and 1.000 XEM to operator's account.
+Transfer 1.000 company.safety:seal and 1.000 cat.currency to the operator's account.

+{% include note.html content="cat.currency has divisibility 6.
+1.000 in absolute amount is written relativeAmount * 10^divisibility = 1000000000. " %}

-{% highlight bash %}
+{% highlight console %}
-$> nem2-cli transaction transfer --profile company
+nem2-cli transaction transfer --profile company

-Introduce the recipient address: SA56XXRVS7NG7UH3DTZEMRIVJJLDXXPKAYQAFT2S Introduce the mosaics in the format namespaceName:mosaicName::absoluteAmount, add multiple mosaics splitting them with a comma:
+Introduce the recipient address: SA56XXRVS7NG7UH3DTZEMRIVJJLDXXPKAYQAFT2S Mosaic you want to get in the format (mosaicId(hex)|@aliasName)::absoluteAmount, (Ex: sending 1 cat.currency, @cat.currency::1000000).
+Add multiple mosaics with commas:
-> company.safety:seal::1000,nem:xem::1000000000
+@company.safetyseal::1000,@cat.currency::1000000000
 {% endhighlight %}